CrowdLinker/navigation-components/docs/nesting-navigators.md

 ## Adding a modal

 Now lets add a Modal that will appear ontop of our Stack.
-Again, Modal has the same API as what we're already familiar with, but there's one caveat - the _last_ child component is considered the "modal" view that will appear overtop of all others.
+Modal accepts two child screens, the latter of which will appear overtop of the others.

 ```tsx
 import { Modal, useModal, Navigator } from 'navigation-components';